VOlekh/landing_page/README.md

 ## Project Description

-This project is a smulti-section landing page witha a possibility to dynamically add the content to the page, demonstrating this with the navigation menu.
+This project is a multi-section landing page witha a possibility to dynamically add the content to the page, demonstrating this with the navigation menu.
 Additionally, dynamically building the navigation, which is a a great  precursor to understanding the virtual DOM, working with JavaScript frameworks.

 - The project has at least 4 content sections.
 - In the project dynamically created a navigation menu based on the sections of the page.